 Rafael's famous painting "The School of Athens" might serve as an illustration.
 Plato and Aristotle are at the center as the foundational figures of Western intellectual culture - the former pointing upwards to the realm of the eternal ideas and the latter pointing downwards to our material world.
-However, the Plato of mainstream philosophy is in fact a streamlined and simplified figure.
-It is little more than a caricature that in many ways distorts the true complexity of a thinker and writer whose ideal philosopher - Socrates - insisted that not unaided reason but manía (an altered state of consciousness described as "divine madness") gets us closest to the truth about reality, and who attributed his search for wisdom to the influence not of a male rational thinker but of Diotima, a female priestess of the mysteries.
+However, the Plato of mainstream philosophy is in fact a streamlined and simplified figure, almost a caricature in some respects.
+We tend to imagine him in ways that distort the true complexity of a thinker and writer whose ideal philosopher - Socrates - insisted that not unaided reason but manía (an altered state of consciousness described as "divine madness") gets us closest to the truth about reality, and who attributed his ideas about the search for wisdom to the influence not of a male rational thinker but of Diotima, a female priestess of the mysteries who taught him erotics (ta erōtika).
 Moreover, the main tradition of Platonism until the early nineteenth century saw Plato not as the original founding genius of philosophy but as a link in the "golden chain" of wisdom teachers whose origins were to be found not in Greece but in "the Orient" and among "barbarian" peoples: the Egyptian Hermes Trismegistus, the Hebrew Moses, or the Persian Zoroaster (the bearded guy on the right, the one who is holding a globe on his fingertips).